amandalynne/ESD/README.md

 # Embedding of Structural Dependencies

 Find our trained vectors, trained using the [Semantic Vectors](https://github.com/semanticvectors/semanticvectors) package, on [Zenodo](https://zenodo.org/record/3832324).
+To train the models yourself, follow these steps:

 ## Setup